Demo

 Seattle, WA Full Time

-POSTED ON 4/13/2025
+POSTED ON 4/8/2026

-AVAILABLE BEFORE 4/30/2025
+AVAILABLE BEFORE 6/8/2026

 Grants & Contracts Manager

-LOCATION : LIHI Main Office
+LOCATION: LIHI Main Office

-REPORTS TO : Sr. Director of Special Projects & Operations
+REPORTS TO: Director of Special Projects

-HOURS : Monday-Friday, 40 hours per week
+HOURS: Monday-Friday, 40 hours per week

-PAY RANGE : $70,000 - $95,000
+PAY RANGE: $70,000 - $82,000

 This management-level position will be part of the Special Projects Department and will be responsible for overseeing and administering grants, contracts, and partner funding relationships.
 The role focuses on enhancing administrative, financial, and reporting functions across LIHI’s key business areas, including affordable housing, tiny houses, shelters, and services.
 The position will play a vital role in improving internal communication, streamlining processes, and optimizing performance.

-schedules, and financial management.
+As the Grants & Contracts Manager, you will be hands-on in managing administrative tasks, compliance, financial administration, and accounting for housing and supportive services programs and grant awards.
+This includes reporting, analysis, reconciliations, schedules, and financial management.
 The ideal candidate will have a background in business, planning, administrative grants, be proactive, assertive, and communicative.
 This candidate should possess excellent leadership skills to drive improvements across the organization.

-• Maintain and manage grant funds and documents with attention to detail, including organizing files, tracking deadlines, and ensuring all necessary documentation is complete and up to date.
-Track payments and invoices for grants and contracts, ensuring accurate and timely processing.
-Interface with government agencies, funders, vendors, program staff, and finance team members to resolve any payment-related issues or discrepancies.
+• Maintain and organize grant funds and documents with attention to detail, including organizing files, tracking deadlines, and ensuring all necessary documentation is complete and up to date.

 • Collaborate with departments to improve communication, workflow, budgeting, and reporting processes and performance.